 What is Tom Yum soup?

 Tom yum soup made with prawns, known as tom yum goong or tom yum kung, is the most popular version of the soup among tourists in Thailand.
-It’s also the most popular version of the soup outside of Thailand.
-However, there exist dozens of variations of this soup.
+It's also the most popular version of the soup outside of Thailand.
+However, dozens of variations of this soup exist.
 Tom yum soup can be made with chicken, pork, squid, clams, or use coconut milk as the base.
 There is also a vegetarian version of tum yum soup.
 Some variants add noodles to this soup or serve it with rice.
 You can learn more about different variations of tum yum soup here.

 How to make Tom Yum Soup?

 As I mentioned above, making tom yum soup is very simple once you have all the ingredients in place.

 - Prepare the broth.
 Start with a basic unsalted chicken broth, homemade or store-bought, bring it to a boil, and infuse it with aromatics from lime leaves, galangal, shallots, and lemongrass.
 This takes only 5 minutes.

 - Then add the chile jam and the mushrooms, and cook for 1 minute.

 - After that, add the shrimp, dried chiles, and the fish sauce, and cook for another minute.

 - Finally, stir in the lime juice, taste it, and adjust the seasonings.